 A curated home sharing platform solving complex problems through shared values.

-We match qualified homeowners with vetted non-profit workers.
+We match qualified home providers with vetted public good professionals.

 How it Works

 Non-profit agencies concerned about housing their employees join Room for Good

 The agency reaches out to its community of supporters with the opportunity to participate in the program

 Eligible homeowners post profiles on the website and learn about candidates